 - Graduate studios are graded on a Credit (CR), No Credit (NC) basis and are not included in GPA calculations.
-Students receiving NC in a studio must repeat it before continuing in the studio sequence. - Within the department, the CR/NC system is supplemented with faculty assessments of performance for each student.
-These assessments must clearly indicate the student name and overall evaluation (see below) near the top of the first page.
-Faculty should submit assessments directly to each student as soon as possible after the end of the quarter, but under no circumstances after the first day of the subsequent quarter.
-Faculty must also submit one hard copy of each evaluation to the graduate program advisor who will place them in the students' files.
-The graduate program advisor can supply sample forms for these assessments.
+Students receiving NC in a studio must repeat it before continuing in the studio sequence. - Within the department, the CR/NC system is supplemented with studio evaluations for each student.
+These evaluations must clearly indicate the student name and overall evaluation (see below) near the top of the first page.
+Faculty should submit assessments directly to each student within two weeks of the last day of classes.
+Faculty must also email one copy of each evaluation to the graduate program advisor who will place them in the students' files.
+The graduate program advisor can supply sample forms for these evaluations.

-- For graduate level studios, evaluations are summarized with Commend, Pass, and Marginal Pass. - o The Commend indicates exceptional or exemplary work.
-Typically there should be no more than 2 commends for every 12 students in a studio group. - o The Pass grade indicates the student is meeting faculty expectations, and is the expected grade for the course.
+- For graduate level studios, evaluations are summarized with Commend, Pass, and Marginal Pass. - The Commend indicates exceptional or exemplary work.
+Typically there should be no more than 2 commends for every 12 students in a studio group. - The Pass grade indicates the student is meeting faculty expectations, and is the expected grade for the course.
 Other grades represent exceptional cases. - Marginal pass designates work significantly below faculty expectations.
-Students in the MArch program will not receive credit for the second studio in which they have received a Marginal Pass.
-That is, a second studio in which a Marginal Pass is received will be graded NC and must be repeated before the student can continue in the studio sequence.
+Students in the MArch program may not receive credit for more than one studio in which they receive a Marginal Pass.
+That is, a second Marginal Pass is equivalent to NC in the studio, and it must be repeated before the student can continue in the studio sequence.